Lunatic Calm: Breaking Point (2002) and disbanding

 The group's second album, Breaking Point was released in 2002, after several years of wrangling with record companies, and with little to no promotion.
-As the album was due to be released, the record label City of Angels went bankrupt.
+As the album was due to be released, the record label City of Angels stopped releasing music.
 Without label support the band were unable to continue and Lunatic Calm disbanded in 2003.
 In Simon Shackleton's words: "There was no label support at all, a complete failure to promote or help in any way with either album, so everything we did we did ourselves.
 After a while, we simply ran out of energy and funds having been burnt badly on both albums."

 Aftermath

 Simon Shackleton has remained an active and respected figure in electronic and hybrid music, releasing under a range of aliases including Elite Force, Zodiac Cartel, and his own name, Simon Shackleton.
-A leading pioneer of the Tech-Funk sound—a fusion of house, breaks, electro, and Techno—he ran the influential labels U&A Recordings and Fused & Bruised.
+A leading pioneer of the Tech-Funk sound—a fusion of house, breaks, electro, and techno—he ran the influential labels U&A Recordings and Fused & Bruised.
 His work as Elite Force earned numerous accolades, including multiple Breakspoll Awards and a Beatport Award.

 Following a successful career as a touring DJ and producer, Shackleton shifted towards a more emotive, cinematic sound under his own name.
 In 2025, he released the deeply personal album, The Shadowmaker, which explores themes of vulnerability, loss, and human resilience.
 The album is supported by an immersive live multimedia show that blends film, narrative, and live performance, debuting at the Holiday Theater in Denver.

 He has also composed music for film, television, advertising, and gaming, and remains a regular performer at Burning Man and other transformational festivals.